nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 ## Final thoughts

+I love the athleisure look and I hope it stays around for a while.
+Growing up, I hated wearing jeans and always opted for sweatpants because you could play more easily.
+Jeans were so constricting!
+So athleisure was a pretty natural fashion evolution for me.

 As with anything in life, all the decisions are up to you and what you like.
 I hope this blog has given you some ideas on where to begin.